-Keywords Psychophysics; ultimatum game; utility function; logarithmic law; power law
+Keywords psychophysics, ultimatum game, utility function, logarithmic law, power law

-Correspondence Yuqing He, Department of Public Administration, Jinan University, Guangzhou 510632, Guangdong Province, China; e-mail: hyq5.27 @163. com
+Department of Public Administration, Jinan University, Guangzhou 510632, Guangdong Province, China; E-mail: hyq5.27 @163. com

-1 Introduction
+Introduction

-The paper seeks to achieve four goals: (i) reveal correspondences between sensation threshold in psychophysics and responder's acceptance threshold in the ultimatum game; (ii) experimentally and mathematically verify that utility is an observable psychological magnitude that agrees with the form of sensation scales in psychophysics; (iii) derive the quantitative attributes of commodity choice and risk choice; iv) present an experimental procedure to test utility maximization hypothesis.
+The paper seeks to achieve four goals: (i) reveal correspondences between sensation threshold in psychophysics and responder's acceptance threshold in the ultimatum game; (ii) experimentally and mathematically verify that utility is an observable psychological magnitude that agrees with the form of sensation scales in psychophysics; (iii) derive the quantitative attributes of commodity choice and risk choice; and (iv) present an experimental procedure to test the utility maximization hypothesis.

 The first highlight of this paper is the shape of utility function.
-It is based on other researchers' three earlier studies: Bernoulli's derivation for the logarithmic function of utility (Bernoulli, 1738), Kahneman and Tversky's power function for money-risk utility estimation proposed in their experimental analysis on the cumulative prospect theory (Kahneman and Tversky, 1992), and Ekmen's mathematical inference of deriving the power law from the logarithmic law in psychophysics (Ekmen, 1964).
+It is based on other researchers' earlier studies from three aspects: Bernoulli's derivation for the logarithmic function of utility (Bernoulli, 1738), Kahneman and Tversky's power function for money-risk utility estimation proposed in their experimental analysis on the cumulative prospect theory (Kahneman and Tversky, 1992) and Galanter's power law revealed in his utility measures (Galanter, 1962, 1990), and Ekmen's mathematical inference of deriving the power law from the logarithmic law in psychophysics (Ekmen, 1964).

-To deal with St. Petersburg paradox in a gamble (e.g. see Stigler, 1950), Swiss mathematician D. Bernoulli assumed in 1738 that the increase of one's subjective economic utility dU is directly proportional to the increment of wealth dx and inversely proportional to one's whole wealth x, or dU=kdx/x.
+To deal with the St. Petersburg paradox in a gamble (e.g. see Stigler, 1950), Swiss mathematician D. Bernoulli assumed in 1738 that the increase of one's subjective economic utility dU is directly proportional to the increment of wealth dx and inversely proportional to one's whole wealth x, or dU=kdx/x.
 By integrating on both sides, he derived a logarithmic law $U=k\ln x+C$ for the utility (Bernoulli, 1738).
 More than one hundred years later, this result agreed with Fechner's logarithmic law for the sensory response of physical stimulus.
 This was once regarded as an evidence of utility judgment to be a kind of psychophysical response by many researchers including Marshall and Fechner (Stigler, 1950).
 Evidently, Bernoulli's above derivation foundation is incomplete.
 To support his hypothesis, an empirical Weber fraction $\Delta x/x$ in utility judgment is required.
 It can only be resolved by empirical or experimental studies.
-Bernoulli did not continue and finally finish empirical analyses for his hypothesis.
+Bernoulli did not continue and get to finish the empirical analysis for his hypothesis.

 Differing from the suggestion of Bernoulli's logarithmic function, Kahneman and Tversky in their experimental analysis for the cumulative prospect theory found that it is appropriate if a power function is used to describe subjects' money-risk utility estimating data (Kahneman and Tversky, 1992).
-It is only a direct experimental observation outcome but not a complete discussion, lacking theoretical support, and attracts little attention in existing literatures.
+Also, in the framework of Stevens' magnitude estimation approach, Galanter proposed the power law in his utility measurements (e.g., Galanter, 1962, 1990).
+However, in systematic economics, those experimental results did not reveal a logical path paving to the core zone of utility theory, such as the utility maximization and its applied models in econometrics, the operational definition of utility concept, and etc., therefore attracted not so much attentions in existing economic literature.
+It is an insufficiently explored domain but had appeared captivating clues long ago.